njpanderson/push/README.md

 ### File

+The File service will upload files to another location on your computer.
+This is done with a standard copy operation.
+It might seem fairly basic, but can potentially be quite powerful if combined with other syncing solutions or mapped drives (e.g. uploading to `/Volumes/xyz`.)

 | Setting | Default | Description |
 | --- | --- | --- |
 | `root` | `/` | The root path to upload to.
 All files within the workspace at the same level or lower than the location of the server settings file will upload into this path. |

 ### General service settings

 The following options are available to all services:

 | Setting | Default | Description |